JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

  * SQL password: same password as what you used in `CREATE USER` MySQL command above;
  * Database name: `webmail`;
  * Host: `localhost`.

+In the Mobile Sync settings, make the following changes:

+ * DAV server: `https://sync.foo.com/`, after replacing the domain with what you used as the `server_name` in `/usr/local/etc/nginx/sites-enabled/sync.foo.com.conf` up above.

 ##### Configuration adjustments